edwinsage/Talon_Bot/notes/API.md

     # plus underscore, and the value is a string without newlines.
     $DATA{note_to_self} = "You really wanted yourself to remember $args";

+    # You can put subroutines in your unit file and they will be useable
+    # normally.
+To prevent naming conflicts, you should name any such internal
+    # routines as "sub_[unit]_[whatever], eg. sub_test_detonate in the 'test'
+    # unit.

     &&

     Command: !another_command